Afnanksalal/Ptero-vm/README.md

 _this script is configured to only support pterodactyl panel, if u want to make it support something like replit fork it and edit it._

 **This script is for educational purposes, we are not responsible for anything that happens.**

+## Disclaimer

+This script is made for educational purposes (obviously lol)
+We are NOT responsible for any consequences.